 “We found that financial incentives are very useful in stimulating users to take action, to write a review,” Hong says.
 “If you offer a certain amount of money, like $5, $1, or even a coupon, users are more likely to write a review.”

 The study also showed that if companies pay people to submit reviews, they tend to give higher ratings, even if they are asked to be unbiased.
-That says, platforms may get more than what they bargained for.
+That said, platforms may get more than what they bargained for.
 “But paying people for reviews is not unprecedented,” Hong says.

 When consumers were told how many of their peers contributed reviews in the past, though it didn’t generate more reviews, it did inspire longer reviews.